MykolaKopyt/Django-8-10/README.md

 # Django-8-10
-App about, randome and imdb
+Apps about, random and imdb